daniel-schwarzenbach/CSP_Project/docs/CodingRules.md

 `using flt = float` - our generic floatingpoint: Allows for an easy change in precition\
 if you now you need a certain precition dont hesitate to use another type.

-`Lattice3d<Spin>` : Our lattice class that works with different boundry conditions and Spin-types. to-doo!
+`Spin` : Our Spin class that works with all representations

-`using std::array`: instead of using pointer! remember: pointers are dangerous, avoid them at any cost! memory leaks are extremly hard to find in larger code bases.

-`using std::vector`: dynamic array, great for collectiong data!

-`using std::string`: allows for easyer handling of

 ## Exeptions